Ending of Time, The

 DB: All of us together must become better.

-K: Yes, better.
-That's right.
+K: That's right.
 What is the root of all this?

-DB: Well I should think it is natural in thought to project this goal of becoming better, that it is intrinsic in the structure of thought.
+DB: Well, I should think it is natural in thought to project this goal of becoming better.
+That is, it is intrinsic in the structure of thought.

-DB: He says, if it is good to become better outwardly, why shouldn't I become better inwardly.
+DB: If it is good to become better outwardly, then why shouldn't I become better inwardly?

-K: Better inside.
-Is that the cause of it?
+K: Is that the cause of the conflict?

-DB: Well, that is getting towards it to me.
+DB: That is getting towards it.
 It's coming nearer.

-DB: Well, time by itself I can't see it as the only factor.
+DB: I can't see that time by itself can be the only factor.

-DB: Yes, but one would have to ask a question here: time by itself - we don't see how it is going to cause trouble.
-We have to say time applied outwardly causes no difficulty.
+DB: Yes, but we don't see how time is going to cause trouble.
+We have to say that time applied outwardly doesn't cause any difficulty.

-DB: Yes, so we have to see why is time so destructive inwardly.
+DB: So we have to see why time is so destructive inwardly.